“It was good to get out.”

 Detectorist Says: We said “hi” to some hunters who walked by our hunt spot.

-Reality: We were wearing camo and got mistaken for deer and nearly got our asses shot.
+Reality: We were wearing camo so got mistaken for deer and nearly got our asses shot.

 Detectorist Says: My camera batteries were dead and I didn’t get any pictures.